CanonicalLtd/maas-docs/en/installconfig-power-types.md

 required information to provide MAAS will vary.

 To configure a power type, visit the 'Nodes' page, select the node in question and scroll down to the 'Power' section.
-There, should see MAAS prompting you to set up the power type:
+There, you should see MAAS prompting you to set up the power type:

 ![power section](../media/installconfig-power-types__section.png)